 Amniotic Derived Fluid: Everything You Need To Know Plus Q & A’s

 THE ABSOLUTE MOST IMPORTANT FACT YOU NEED TO UNDERSTAND IS THAT AMNIOTIC DERIVED FLUID FOR TREATMENT/HEALING PURPOSE HAVE NO STEM CELLS.
-THE FLUID IS DERIVED FROM STEM CELLS IN THE AMNION OF THE PLACENTA.
-SO IF YOU READ ANY OTHER PROVIDER SITES THAT STATE THEIR AMNIOTIC DERIVED FLUID CONTAINS STEM CELLS, THIS IS 100% FALSE!
+THE FLUID IS DERIVED FROM STEM CELLS IN THE AMNION OF THE PLACENTA FROM CONSENTING MOMS BEFORE THEIR SCHEDULED C-SECTION.
+THERE IS NO HARM DONE AS THE AMNIOTIC SAC WOULD OTHERWISE BE DISCARDED AFTER THE C-SECTION.

 Patients have reported improved pain relief and repair for the following: